 Lemp first sold his beer in a pub attached to the brewery, introducing St. Louis to its first lager.
 Before long, Lemp found that the brewery was too small to handle both production and storage and found a limestone cave south of the city limits.
 The cave, which was located at the present-day corner of Cherokee and De Menil Place, could be kept cool by chopping ice from the nearby Mississippi River and depositing it inside, providing perfect conditions for the lagering process to run its course.
 Lemp’s Western Brewing Co. continued to prosper and by the 1850s was one of the largest in the city.
 In 1858, the beer captured first place at the annual St. Louis fair.

-A millionaire by the time of his death, Adam Lemp died on August 25, 1862 and his son, William, began a major expansion of the brewery.
+A millionaire by the time of his death, Adam Lemp died on August 25, 1862, and his son, William, began a major expansion of the brewery.
 He purchased a five-block area around the storage house on Cherokee, above the lagering caves.
-In 1864, a new plant was complete at Cherokee Street and Carondolet Avenue.
+In 1864, a new plant was completed at Cherokee Street and Carondolet Avenue.
 Continually expanding to meet the product demand, the brewery eventually covered five city blocks.

 By the 1870s the Lemp family symbolized both wealth and power, as the Lemp Brewery controlled the St. Louis beer market, a position it maintained until prohibition.